 Once the garlic is completely dry let the garlic cool completely before processing.
-You don't want to risk any moisture remaining in the the dried goods.
-Next you'll want to run the dried chunks through your food processor or a coffee grinder.
-Whichever will grind the powder more fine.
+You don’t want to risk any moisture remaining in the dried goods.
+Next, you’ll want to run the dried chunks through your food processor or a coffee grinder.
+Whichever will grind the powder finer.

 Store it in an airtight container to be sure no moisture collects inside the container.

 There are several options to prepare the garlic for different uses.
 You can follow the steps up to removing from the dehydrator.
 Then crumble by hand to leave it in larger pieces.
 You can then add pieces of garlic to soups and stews where they will re-hydrate.